 Live streaming video is a real-time method for sharing an event as it happens, commenting on an emerging potential disaster situation or holding an interactive question and answer session with your audience.
-Live streaming can build excitement and engagement, and a recording of the resulting video can be shared afterward for those who were not able to participate.

 Similar to video, podcasts are a way to bring the human voice into your communications, making the message more intimate and immediate.
-Podcasts can take several forms: as scripted radio-like content such as a news report or magazine show, as a conversation, or as a serial entertainment education story.